kanidm/kanidm/designs/unixd_homes_task.rst

 The tasks daemon runs as root and has no network facing elements.
 It connects to the unixd daemon via a protected unix socket.
-The unixd daemon established a listening socket that only root or itself can access at /var/run/kanidm-unixd/tasks-sock which the unixd tasks daemon connects to.
+The unixd daemon establishes a listening unix domain socket that only root or itself can access at /var/run/kanidm-unixd/tasks-sock which the unixd tasks daemon connects to.
 This is because with systemd dynamic users the tasks daemon may not know what user account it has to chown sockets to, so it is not viable for the tasks daemon to create the listening socket with the correct permissions.
 This is especially true if the unixd daemon restarts and acquires a new uid, while the tasks daemon persists.

-The tasks daemon only recieves a single datagram, which informs it of the details of the path and symlinks to create.
+The tasks daemon only receives a single datagram, which informs it of the details of the path and symlinks to create.
 The daemon filters for a number of path injection attacks that may be present in the names of the accounts.
 The Kanidm server also filters for path injections in usernames.